javacasts/javacasts.github.io/_posts/2018-08-26-jc0007-spring-security.markdown

 The filter chain
 ----------------

 The idea of the filter chain is pretty easy.
-The main interface, that this is about is `javax.servlet.Filter`.
-Besides if an `init` and `destroy` method, it contains the method `public void doFilter(ServletRequest request, ServletResponse response, FilterChain chain) throws IOException, ServletException;`
+The main interface is `javax.servlet.Filter`.
-The main idea is easy, you have stacked several filters above each other, call the first one with the `doFilter`-method, and it will call the next in the chain.
-Once the last has finished, it will go back again through the whole chain.
+Besides the `init` and `destroy` methods, it contains the method `doFilter(ServletRequest request, ServletResponse response, FilterChain chain)`.
+So you get the `request` and the `response` of the request and an additional `FilterChain`.

-So here's an example `Filter` implementation that can explain what a filter is
+The `FilterChain` does the magic here.
+Each `Filter` is part of the `FilterChain`.
+They are called one after another, stacked above each other.
+Each `Filter` can do whatever it wants with the `request` and the `response`, but should send the request down the `FilterChain` by calling `chain(request, response)`.
+Calling this will delegate the request to the next `Filter`.

-doing:
+To understand this, here's an example `Filter` implementation:

 ```java
 @Override
 public void doFilter(final ServletRequest request, final ServletResponse response,